International District/Chinatown station: Services

 International District/Chinatown station is at the southern end of the Downtown Seattle Transit Tunnel, which is served by the 1 Line of Sound Transit's Link light rail network.
-The light rail line runs from Northgate to the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-International District/Chinatown is the tenth northbound station from Angle Lake, the line's southern terminus, and the eighth southbound station from Northgate, the northern terminus; it is located between Pioneer Square and Stadium stations.
-The 1 Line operates for twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am.
-During regular weekday service, trains operate roughly every eight minutes during peak periods and ten minutes at midday.
-Trains have longer headways of fifteen minutes in the early morning and twenty minutes at night on weekdays.
-During weekends, Trains arrive every ten minutes during daytime hours and every fifteen minutes during early mornings and evenings.
-The station is approximately 31 minutes from SeaTac/Airport station and seven minutes from Westlake station.
-In 2019, an average of 7,137 passengers boarded Link trains at International District/Chinatown station on weekdays.
+The 1 Line runs between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+International District/Chinatown is the twelfth southbound station from Lynnwood City Center and tenth northbound station from Angle Lake, the line's two termini.
+It is situated between Pioneer Square and Stadium stations.
+Link trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at International District/Chinatown station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 37 minutes from Lynnwood City Center station and 31 minutes from SeaTac/Airport station.
+In 2023, an average of 4,558 passengers boarded Link trains at International District/Chinatown station on weekdays.

 In addition to service in the tunnel, International District/Chinatown station is in close proximity to several other regional and local transit services.
 King Street Station is located one block west of the station and is served by inter-city Amtrak trains on the Cascades, Coast Starlight, and Empire Builder, as well as Sounder commuter trains to Everett, Tacoma, and Lakewood.
 The First Hill Streetcar stops one block east of the station on South Jackson Street, connecting the area to Little Saigon, Yesler Terrace, First Hill, and Capitol Hill.
 The Waterfront Streetcar also served the station, using a separate platform on 5th Avenue South, until service was suspended in 2005.
 Intercity bus operator BoltBus used a curbside stop near the station for its intercity routes serving Vancouver and Portland, Oregon, until ceasing operations in 2021.